exasol/virtual-schemas/doc/development/remote_debugging.md

 | `server=n`                           | Switches the VM side of the debugging chain to client mode      |
 | `address=<host>:<port>`              | Host name or IP address and port of the debugger in listen mode |
 | `suspend=y`                          | Establish the debug connection before running the program       |

+## The Debugging Session

+Once your debugger is listening and the adapter script configuration is properly set, you can start the actual debugging.

+### Setting a Breakpoint

+One of the most common mistakes when trying this out the first time is to forget setting a breakpoint.
+If you do this, then the Java VM inside the language container will connect to you debugger, but the adapter script will simply run through.

+If you want to do real debugging, you need at least on breakpoint before you start.

+Please refer to the documentation of your IDE or the Java debugger to learn how to set a breakpoint.

+## Troubleshooting

+### `JAVA_TOOL_OPTIONS` is Deprecated

+Earlier versions of Virtual Schema were based on Java 8.
+At that time you could set the environment variable [`JAVA_TOOL_OPTIONS`](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/envvars002.html) to define the debugger options.

+Recent releases use Java 11 and that variant does not work anymore.
+Use `%jvmoptions` instead.

+### "VM crashed" After First Successful Debug Session

+If you want to work in a implement-debug cycle, make sure your debugger settings keep the debugger listening after the remote VM finished.
+Otherwise you will get a "VM crashed" error that is caused by the VM not being able to attach to the remote debugger because it is not listening.